petezh/E-Debate/article.md

 ![](images/stateinc.png)

 Among larger states, the biggest winner by far was California, where entries skyrocketed from 528 to 840 (that increase is, by necessity, omitted from the map below).
 New Jersey, New York, North Carolina, and Texas were stable, while Florida, Iowa, Massachusetts, Minnesota, Pennsylvania, and Washington saw moderate increases.
-Meanwhile, states like Alabama, Illinois, Louisiana, Nebraska, and Virginia — many in Southeast — saw fairly large declines in participation.
+Meanwhile, states like Alabama, Illinois, Louisiana, Nebraska, and Virginia—many in Southeast—saw fairly large declines in participation.

 ![](images/stateentries.png)

 But are these increases actually driven by debaters competing at faraway tournaments?
-Yes, and very much so.
+As it turns out, yes.

 I estimated the location of a given tournament or competitor from the [geographic centroid](https://developers.google.com/public-data/docs/canonical/states_csv) of their state.
 With two sets of coordinates, I computed the distance[^2] between a tournament and each of their competitors.
 It isn't very accurate, but it should certainly reveal if, for example, more West Coast debaters are competing on the East Coast.

 The average competitor traveled about 350 miles to tournaments in 2019; this year, the average competitor was 700 miles away from their host.
-Debaters from Texas, Utah, Nevada, New Jersey, Minnesota made the biggest leaps in distance, which makes sense — states that could usually count on great local tournaments have chosen to explore.
+Debaters from Texas, Utah, Nevada, New Jersey, Minnesota made the biggest leaps in distance, which makes sense: states that could usually count on great local tournaments have chosen to explore.

 ![](images/distance.png)